What is a violation hearing?

 What does the date listed in the Board Action mean?

-In the Board Action, a line in the document will state: NOT ELIGIBLE FOR REPAROLE UNTIL [a date listed by mm/dd/yyyy].
+In the Board Action, an automatic reparole date will be listed: YOU ARE REPAROLED AUTOMATICALLY WITHOUT FURTHER ACTION OF THE BOARD ON MM/DD/YYYY.
 This date is the automatic reparole date.
 A technical parole violator will be released no later than the automatic reparole date unless their automatic reparole is rescinded.

 How is the decision given to the inmate?

-The Parole Board will send notice of its determination to the inmate directly and to the attorney who represented the inmate at the hearing.
-All decisions are mailed to the inmate or attorney through the U.S. mail system.
-Because the mail must go through the Department of Corrections’ mail screening process, this will add extra time to the inmate’s receipt of the decision.
+This varies based upon the hearing and decision made.
+The Parole Board will send notice of its determination to the inmate/parolee directly and to the attorney who represented the inmate/parolee at the hearing if there was one.
+The inmate/parolee will receive a copy by an electronic transmission to the facility.
 According to policy, the inmate must receive a copy of the final Board Action first before it can be released to the general public, even if those requesting a copy are family or friends.

 Can the decision be appealed?

-An incarcerated person or his/her attorney may appeal a revocation/recalculation decision.
-The inmate has 30 days from the mailing date of the Parole Board’s order to appeal this decision to the Parole Board.
+Either the inmate/parolee or the inmate/parolee's attorney may appeal a revocation/recalculation decision – no family members, loved ones or friends may do so.
+The person filing has 30 days from the mailing date of the Parole Board’s order to appeal this decision to the Parole Board.
 When a timely appeal of a revocation decision has been filed, the revocation decision will not be final for an appeal to a court until the Parole Board has mailed its decision on the appeal.